 Rationale for Zero Tolerance Statutes

-According to research, teenagers face significant risk of auto accidents, but particularly face high risk in alcohol-related crashes.
+According to research, teenagers face a significant risk of auto accidents, but particularly face a high risk of alcohol-related crashes.
 Zero tolerance laws are designed to help this issue by directly prohibiting driving by youth with an alcohol in their bodies.

 Based on research in several states with zero tolerance laws, there were significant reductions in car crashes attributable to drinking and driving by drivers under 21.